 Search our scholarships finder for possible funding opportunities.
 You may find it helpful to look at both:

-Research in our People, Management and Organisation Group examines themes in the areas of employment relations, human resource management, organisational behaviour and leadership.
+Research in our Leadership and Management department examines themes in the areas of employment relations, human resource management, organisational behaviour and leadership.

 Kent’s world-class academics provide research students with excellent supervision.
 The academic staff in this school and their research interests are shown below.
 You are strongly encouraged to contact the school to discuss your proposed research and potential supervision prior to making an application.
 Please note, it is possible for students to be supervised by a member of academic staff from any of Kent’s schools, providing their expertise matches your research interests.
 Use our ‘find a supervisor’ search to search by staff member or keyword.